 Annual Fuel Utilization Efficiency.
 Indicated as a percentage, your furnace’s AFUE tells you how much energy is being converted to heat.
-Here’s an example, an AFUE of 90 means that 90% of the fuel is being used to warm your home, while the other 10% escapes as exhaust with the combustion gases.
+For example: an AFUE of 90 means that 90% of the fuel is being used to warm your home, while the other 10% escapes as exhaust with the combustion gases.

 Advanced Reciprocating Compressor

-Bryant’s AeroQuiet System includes sound-deadening features in the cabinet, fan system and top for better air flow, lower noise and better efficiency on your system.
+Bryant’s AeroQuiet System includes sound-deadening features in the cabinet, fan system, and top for better airflow, lower noise, and better efficiency in your system.

-The portion of your air conditioner or heating system that forces air through your home’s ductwork, usually located in the attic or in a closet.
+The portion of your air conditioning system or heating system that forces air through your home’s ductwork, usually located in the attic or in a closet.

+British Thermal Units per Hour.
 A British Thermal Unit (BTU) is the unit of heat required to raise 1 pound of water by 1 degree Fahrenheit.
-BTUH is British Thermal Units per Hour.

 A burner assembly within your oil furnace, manufactured by Beckett to exact specifications of Carrier.
 This burner provides good combustion of heating oil.

-This stands for Cubic Feet per Minute.
+Cubic Feet per Minute.
 A measurement of airflow that indicates how many cubic feet of air pass by a stationary point in one minute.
-The higher the number, the more air is being forced through the system.
+The higher the number, the more air is being forced through the air conditioning system.

-The ability of a heating or cooling system to heat or cool a given amount of space.
+The ability of heating or cooling systems to heat or cool a given amount of space.
 For heating, this is usually expressed in BTUs.
 For cooling, it is usually given in tons.

-A colorless, odorless, highly poisonous gas produced when carbon-based fuels, such as natural gas, burns without sufficient air nearby.
-Regular Yearly Maintenance is highly recommended to make sure your furnace is safe to operate.
+A colorless, odorless, highly poisonous gas produced when carbon-based fuels, such as natural gas, burn without sufficient air nearby.
+Regular yearly HVAC maintenance is highly recommended to make sure your furnace is safe to operate.

-The patented Check-Flo-Rater metering device accurately controls refrigerant flow to ensure precise system operation, efficiency and performance.
+The patented Check-Flo-Rater metering device accurately controls refrigerant flow to ensure precise air conditioning system operation, efficiency, and performance.

 Part of the heat pump or air conditioner unit that controls the pressure applied to the refrigerant, necessary for taking in heat to warm your home or getting rid of heat to keep your home cool.
-Sometimes considered the heart of your central heat and air system.
+Sometimes considered the heart of your central air conditioning and heating system.

 Part of the outdoor portion of a split-system air conditioner or heat pump.
-By converting refrigerant that is in a gas form back to a liquid, the coil sends heat carried by the refrigerant to the outside.
-Also referred to as an Outdoor Coil.
-Yearly Maintenance and cleaning of this Coil is highly recommended.
+By converting refrigerant that is in a gas form back to a liquid, the condensor coil sends heat carried by the refrigerant to the outside.
+Also referred to as an outdoor coil.
+Yearly maintenance and cleaning of this coil are highly recommended.